-- a. first, to the child(ren) who also fulfil the next highest priority; - b. second, to the child(ren) living closest to the school as defined in priority 6; - c. and third, if the measurement of the distance from home to school above does not distinguish between two or more applicants with equal priority, random allocation will be used as the final tie-breaker, and independently verified.
+- first, to the child(ren) who also fulfil the next highest priority; - second, to the child(ren) living closest to the school as defined in priority 6; - and third, if the measurement of the distance from home to school above does not distinguish between two or more applicants with equal priority, random allocation will be used as the final tie-breaker, and independently verified.

 Where the application of the above would lead to a place being made available for a child of multiple birth, but not their sibling(s), we will work within the Admissions Code in order to make a place available for the sibling(s) wherever reasonably possible.

 For example, for two children who are both resident in the catchment area without a sibling on roll at the time of admission and are thus assigned the same (third) priority, the place would first be allocated to the child who also fulfils the next highest priority, for example, an exceptional social or medical need (fourth priority) over a child who lives closer to the school (sixth priority).

-C: Appeals
+C Appeals

-- 1. Applicants refused a place at a school have the right of appeal.
+- Applicants refused a place at a school have the right of appeal.
 Appeals are heard by an independent appeals panel and their decisions are legally binding.
-Applicants who wish to appeal should contact the Education Support Services team to request the correct appeal form.
-Appeals are scheduled by the Appeal Clerks in line with the School Admissions Appeal Code 2022. - 2.
-Applicants will only be able to appeal once for a place at a given school in any one school year, unless there is a major change in circumstances of the applicant or any significant new information is available which was not available at the original hearing.
+Applicants who wish to appeal should contact the School Admissions team to request the correct appeal form.
+Appeals are planned to be held within 30 school days of an appeal being lodged. - Applicants will only be able to appeal once for a place at a given school in any one school year, unless there is a major change in circumstances of the applicant or any significant new information is available which was not available at the original hearing.

-D: False Information
+D False Information